 Dealing with Bipolar disorder can dramatically impact your life and the lives of your family and loved ones in a multitude of ways.
 At Arbor, we understand that both the Bipolar individual and their family require therapeutic and supportive treatment.
 We help both the individual struggling with their mental health and their families begin to live more fulfilling, stable, and peaceful lives.

 At Arbor, we understand the importance of healing as a family unit.
 Families are encouraged to be involved in the therapeutic process every step of the way.
+We offer family programming as well as a multitude of family resources.
 Do not waste any more time struggling as a family with the instability and stress of Bipolar disorder.
 Contact our admissions team today to learn more about how Arbor can help both your loved one and your family begin to heal.